radroid/project-two-plagiarism-detection/README.md

+# Project 2: Plagarism Detection
+> *This project is part of a series worked on as a part of my Udacity Nanodegree program.
+The files uploaded when the repository was created is the code provided.
+All the commits and pull requests are done by me.*

+> **Machine Learning Engineer Nanodegree at Udacity** *sponsored by AWS*

 # Plagiarism Project, Machine Learning Deployment

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.